chadwinjdeysel/HeadlessCMS/README.md

 To run the app, you will need the following installed
 * .Net Core SDK 3.0 or greater.
 Find out more [here](https://dotnet.microsoft.com/download)
 * DB Browser for SQLite to view database.
 Find out more [here](https://sqlitebrowser.org/)

+## Project Status
+This project is a proof of concept and is still in development :sparkles: